Timon-R/TRA420_Modeling_2025/README.md

 - `src/`
   - `climate_module/` — FaIR wrappers and scenario tools.
-  - `calc_emissions/`- Converting electricity demand and mix into emission difference from baseline
+  - `calc_emissions/`- Converting electricity demand and mix into emission difference from baseline.
+  - `pattern_scaling/` — local temperature changes from global means.
   - *(planned)* `impacts/`, `ui/`, `common/` packages that will divide the workflow into focused modules as they are implemented.
 - `scripts/` — CLI helpers such as `run_fair_scenarios.py` for quick experiments.